 No one ever had a real job

-Neither of them ever had a "real" job, they wanted to do their own thing - against all odds.
-Mogensen says people thought he was crazy because he set up an airline as a telecommunications expert.
-And Oringer started 2003 small with his own photos and did everything himself.
+Neither of the two has ever had a “real” job, they would rather do their own thing - against all odds.
+Mogensen says people thought he was crazy because he started an airline as a telecommunications expert.
+And Oringer started small in 2003 with his own photos and initially did everything himself.

-Work is an integral part of both lives: Mogensen tried to retire at short notice: "But I was very bad at it.
-I needed new challenges, "he says.
-Oringer can not separate work and life at all.
+In general, work is an integral part of both lives: Mogensen briefly tried to retire: “But I was really bad at that.
+I needed new challenges, ”he confesses.
+Oringer cannot separate work and life.

 When asked what he does, when he does not work, he has to think a long time.
 And Handy and Notizblog for new ideas are always handy, even at night.